 Given her success and reputation in the HR field, Morley-Jones was perfectly aligned to become a Talent for the Plusnet Pioneers programme; a series of motivational events, workshops and advice to help start-ups and small business owners created by business broadband and phone provider Plusnet, in partnership with Startups.co.uk.

-As part of her role as a Talent Pioneer, Morley-Jones will be speaking on a panel discussion at our upcoming Talent Masterclass in Manchester where she will share insider advice on how to avoid hiring mistakes and how to attract, and retain, talent.
+As part of her role as a Talent Pioneer, Morley-Jones spoke at a panel discussion where she shared insider advice on how to avoid hiring mistakes and how to attract, and retain, talent.

 So, what are you waiting for?
-Read on for Morley-Jones’ ‘how to’ expert advice and, if you like what you read, make sure you book your free place at the Talent Masterclass here!
+Read on for Morley-Jones’ ‘how to’ expert advice!

 How to hire someone that’s right for your business